 What is the SDG Professional Certificate?

 The Global Public Policy Network (GPPN) is proud to organise the SDG Professional Certificate, a unique one-year programme providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals.
-For the second iteration of this programme, four GPPN member schools (Columbia SIPA*, Sciences Po School of Public Affairs, Hertie School of Governance and LKY School of Public Policy National University of Singapore) will be sending a selected group of students.
+For the second iteration of this programme, four GPPN member schools (Columbia SIPA*, Sciences Po School of Public Affairs, Hertie School and LKY School of Public Policy National University of Singapore) will be sending a selected group of students.

 As part of the United Nation’s 2030 Agenda, having specialised knowledge and hands-on experience on how to meet the SDGs is in high demand from government agencies, international organisations and private companies.
 The UN 2030 Agenda and SDG partnerships truly represent a global effort from the public and private sectors, at the international and local level, to respond to the most challenging questions of our time.